 The request for preliminary information is a general institute vested in the Administrative Procedure Code.
 Special regulations supplement it, for example, so that before the procedure for issuing an integrated permit is initiated, the administrative body provides information on the prescribed requirements of the application and on the definition of facilities in the application (Section 3a of Act No. 76/2002 Coll.).
-Pursuant to Section 9b (2) of the EIA Act, the administrative body responsible for conducting subsequent proceedings in cooperation with the authorities concerned shall provide, at the request of the applicant, preliminary information on data and documents required which the applicant must submit with his application for a decision.
+Pursuant to Section 9b (2) of the EIA Act, the administrative body responsible for conducting follow-upsubsequent proceedings in cooperation with the authorities concerned shall provide, at the request of the applicant for a follow up decision, preliminary information on data and documents required which the applicant must submit with his application for a decision.

-Pursuant to Section 15 of the EIA Act (preliminary discussion), the administrative body, if the developer so requests before submitting the notification, discusses the intended project with the developer, including possible variants of the project, and recommends a preliminary discussion with other relevant administrative authorities, and possibly with other relevant entities.
+Pursuant to Section 15 of the EIA Act (preliminary discussion), the administrative body, if the notifier developer so requests before submitting the notification, discusses the intended project with the notifier developer, including possible variants of the project, and recommends a preliminary discussion with other relevant administrative authorities, and possibly with other relevant entities.